A Cry from the Streets

-A Cry from the Streets is a 1958 British drama film directed by Lewis Gilbert.
-It was entered into the 1st Moscow International Film Festival, and Vernon Harris's screenplay received a BAFTA nomination.
+A Cry from the Streets is a 1958 British drama film directed by Lewis Gilbert, starring Max Bygraves and Barbara Murray.
+It was written by Vernon Harris based on the 1957 novel The Friend in Need by Elizabeth Coxhead.

 Plot

 When a man is hanged for murdering his wife, their three small children go into social care.
-Bill (Max Bygraves) is an electrician with the local care home, and is introduced to the children and their social worker, Ann (Barbara Murray).
-Growing ever fonder of the kids, he and Ann take them out on trips and picnics, to try and bring some happiness back into their lives.
+Bill is an electrician with the local care home, and is introduced to the children and their social worker, Ann.
+Growing ever fonder of the kids, he and Ann take them out on trips and picnics, to try to bring some happiness back into their lives.
 However, events spiral out of control when a child gets hold of a loaded gun.